pohlm01/master-thesis/2_preliminaries.typ

 The @acme protocol finally became an #gls("ietf", long: false) standard in 2019. @rfc_acme

 Please note that the fully automated @acme mechanism allows for #emph([Domain Validation]) (DV) certificates only.
-This means, that the @ca verifies that the requestor has effective control over the domain, as opposed to #emph([Organization Validation]) and #emph([Extended Validation]) which require human interaction to verify the authenticity of the requesting organization.
+This means that the @ca verifies that the requestor has effective control over the domain, as opposed to #emph([Organization Validation]) and #emph([Extended Validation]) which require human interaction to verify the authenticity of the requesting organization.
 This is only a limited drawback since 93~% of all valid certificates are DV certificates as of 2024-09-21 @merkle_town.

 // - Used to issue "Domain Validation" (DV) certificates